2017 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Also Read: 22 Rare Nickel Errors List with Pictures (By Year)

-Error coins from 2017 represent fascinating minting anomalies that capture collector interest beyond standard strikes.
-While modern quality control significantly reduces error frequency, certain varieties still escape detection at Philadelphia, Denver, and San Francisco facilities.
+Error coins from 2017 represent genuine minting anomalies that capture collector interest well beyond standard strikes.
+While modern quality control has dramatically reduced error frequency compared to earlier decades, certain varieties still escape detection at Philadelphia, Denver, and San Francisco facilities and find their way into circulation.

 1. Off-Center Strike

-Off-center strikes occur when the planchet fails to align properly between dies during the striking process, resulting in partial blank areas on the finished coin.
+Off-center strikes occur when the planchet fails to align properly between the dies during the striking process, resulting in a partial blank area on the finished coin.
+You’ll see an unstruck crescent-shaped zone contrasting sharply against the struck portion — it’s immediately obvious.

 2. Broadstrike

-Broadstrikes result from coins struck outside the retaining collar, allowing metal to spread beyond normal diameter specifications.
-The planchet expands during impact, creating an oversized, thinner coin with undefined edges lacking the standard rim.
+Broadstrikes result from coins struck outside the retaining collar, allowing metal to spread beyond normal diameter specifications during the impact.
+The finished coin is oversized and thinner than normal, with undefined edges lacking the standard rim.

 This malfunction happens when the collar fails to rise properly or becomes jammed during the striking sequence.
-Recognition features include noticeably larger diameter (approximately 22-23mm versus the standard 21.21mm) and absent reeding, with design elements appearing stretched toward edges.
+Recognition features include a noticeably larger diameter (approximately 22–23mm versus the standard 21.20mm) and absent rim, with design elements appearing stretched toward the edges.

 3. Clipped Planchet

 Formation happens during the blanking process before striking, when planchet strips aren’t properly advanced between punches.
-Identification is immediate: a smooth, curved indentation disrupts the coin’s circular outline, distinguishing it from post-mint damage with rough edges.
+The key identification feature is a smooth, curved indentation in the coin’s circular outline — this distinguishes it from post-mint damage, which leaves rough, irregular edges.

 Where To Sell Your 2017 Nickel?